Blogs/AI

 Key Feature Highlights:

-• Real-time code completions across multiple languages
+• Real-time code completions across many languages

 • Chat mode for explanations and refactoring